 This is an example of a toilet at home.
 As you can see, there is a control panel on the wall, and that is the remote control for the toilet.
 The flushing button is behind the toilet; if you push it upward, it will flush with more water.
 On the other hand, if you push it down, it will flush with less water.
 Sometimes, the flushing button will be on the control panel, just look for “大” if you need a larger flush or “小” for a smaller flush.
 After you flush the toilet, it will refill the water from the faucet, so you can wash your hands there while saving water.

 First, Know the Different between “Bidet” and “Bottom”

 This is the remote control of the Washlet.
 If you find a newer toilet seat, you might find that there are more options and buttons.
-On this panel, there are the basic buttons on an electric toilet. “ビデ” is simply bidet, and this function is mostly for female users.
+On this panel, there are the basic buttons on an electric toilet. “ビデ” is simply a bidet, and this function is mostly for female users.
 Pressing this button again allows you to switch to wide-mode or power-mode. “おしり” is the cleaning function for your bottom.
-You can also switch it to wide-mode by press the button again.
+You can also switch it to wide-mode by pressing the button again.